openforcefield/standards/docs/standards/smirnoff.md

 | 0.3                                |                                      | `smirks`, `charge` (indexed)    | `name`, `id`, `parent_id`     |

-Note that atoms for which prespecifie charges have already been applied are excluded from charging via `<LibraryCharges>`.
+Note that atoms for which prespecified charges have already been applied are excluded from charging via `<LibraryCharges>`.